 - All pyros require safe and careful handling.
-Details of specific handling requirements must be sent to the FDD and communicated to the Emergency Services prior to the event. - Details of each pyro should include who is handling the pyro, the planned storage area prior to preparation and fitting, preparation areas, fitting areas, quantity and position of the pyros on the aircraft. - 16.26 Each pyro should be classified by generic pyro type, UN Number, PRT and MPRH, and Material Safety Data Sheets (MSDS) or a Safety Briefing Summary Sheet59 must be made available to the FDD. - 16.27 FDDs should discuss the types of pyros that are to be used during the display with the operator and / or pilot to ensure that emissions during the display will be contained within the risk assessed area. - In the event of an inadvertent ground fire that poses a risk to public safety, the FDD must terminate the display. - In the event that a ground fire is seen by the pilot, they should inform ground personnel (FDD / FCC / ATS) as soon as workload and flight safety permits. - All ground fires must be reported on the joint CAA / MAA 'Flying Display Director Post Display Feedback Form' SRG1305 with details. - 16.31 If a display is stopped due to a ground fire, then an MOR should be made with details of why the display was stopped, the type(s) of pyrotechnic, phase of display, minimum altitude being used, location, size and spread of the fire and an account of any injuries.
+Details of specific handling requirements must be sent to the FDD and communicated to the Emergency Services prior to the event. - Details of each pyro should include who is handling the pyro, the planned storage area prior to preparation and fitting, preparation areas, fitting areas, quantity and position of the pyros on the aircraft. - 16.27 Each pyro should be classified by generic pyro type, UN Number, PRT and MPRH, and Material Safety Data Sheets (MSDS) or a Safety Briefing Summary Sheet61 must be made available to the FDD. - 16.28 FDDs should discuss the types of pyros that are to be used during the display with the operator and / or pilot to ensure that emissions during the display will be contained within the risk assessed area. - 16.29 In the event of an inadvertent ground fire that poses a risk to public safety, the FDD must terminate the display. - 16.30 In the event that a ground fire is seen by the pilot, they should inform ground personnel (FDD / FCC / ATS) as soon as workload and flight safety permits. - 16.31 All ground fires must be reported on the joint CAA / MAA 'Flying Display Director Post Display Feedback Form' SRG1305 with details.

-59 When an aircraft carries pyrotechnics across several PRT Tiers, it is recommended the FDD is supplied with a Safety Briefing Summary Sheet to share with the Emergency services.
+61 When an aircraft carries pyrotechnics across several PRT Tiers, it is recommended the FDD is supplied with a Safety Briefing Summary Sheet to share with the Emergency services.